Language: EN

 }

 In Python, we can also work with the boolean type.
-But to declare it, it is not necessary to indicate the variable type
+But to declare it, we do not need to specify the variable type

 is_even = True